jerry2137/CityHack_2023/README.md

 ## Run the code

 1. Download the dataset:
-    The raw signals files (.csv) and annotations files can be downloaded from [kaggle.com](https://www.kaggle.com/datasets/shayanfazeli/heartbeat)
+    The dataset is too large to be uploaded to GitHub, thus, users will need to The raw signals files (.csv) and annotations files can be downloaded from [kaggle.com](https://www.kaggle.com/datasets/shayanfazeli/heartbeat)

 2. Save it in the right path: